 I consider using Doug’s money to get him off my back, but I’m not sure I can explain to him how I earned it.

-“Dad, you’ve got to realize that I can’t work out and have a job too.
+“Dad, you know that I can’t work out and have a job too.
 There has to be total dedication to swimming to succeed.
 I’m not asking that much.”

 “I’m going to make this real easy for you. young man.
 If you want to swim, you’ve got to earn the money yourself.
 I’m not paying these dues anymore.”